Agentic

 - Logging insights: Your genie stores data from the incident, including affected regions and user feedback, for post-resolution analysis and future improvements.

 You can add users to the Agentic platform through your external identity provider (IdP).
 This enables you to authenticate user accounts for Agentic access.
-You must configure a SAML-based single sign-on (SSO) before you can provide a user with access to Agentic.
+You must configure a SAML-based SSO through your IdP before you can provide a user with access to Agentic.
 Agentic adds users when they sign in through your IdP for the first time.
+Multiple IdPs are supported.
+The steps in this section use Okta as an example.

-Complete the following steps to configure a SAML-based SSO in Agentic:
+Complete the following steps to configure your IdP:

 Switch to Agentic